freqtrade/freqtrade/docs/configuration.md

 #### Volume Pair List

-`VolumePairList` selects `number_assets` top pairs based on `sort_key`, which can only be `quoteVolume`.
+`VolumePairList` employs sorting/filtering of pairs by their trading volume.
+I selects `number_assets` top pairs with sorting based on the `sort_key` (which can only be `quoteVolume`).

+!!!
+Deprecation
+    Other values for `sort_key` are now deprecated and this setting will be removed in the future versions.

+When used in the chain of Pairlist Handlers in a non-leading position (after StaticPairList and other Pairlist Filters), `VolumePairList` considers outputs of previous Pairlist Handlers, adding its sorting/selection of the pairs by the trading volume.

-`VolumePairList` considers outputs of previous pairlists unless  it's the first configured pairlist, it does not consider `pair_whitelist`, but selects the top assets from all available markets (with matching stake-currency) on the exchange.
+When used on the leading position of the chain of Pairlist Handlers, it does not consider `pair_whitelist` configuration setting, but selects the top assets from all available markets (with matching stake-currency) on the exchange.

-`refresh_period` allows setting the period (in seconds), at which the pairlist will be refreshed.
+The `refresh_period` setting allows to define the period (in seconds), at which the pairlist will be refreshed.
 Defaults to 1800s (30 minutes).

-`VolumePairList` is based on the ticker data, as reported by the ccxt library:
+`VolumePairList` is based on the ticker data from exchange, as reported by the ccxt library:

 * The `quoteVolume` is the amount of quote (stake) currency traded (bought or sold) in last 24 hours.